FAQs About Behind-the-Wheel Driver's Test

 • Signal: Use your turn signal.

-• Mirrors: Check rearview and side mirrors first.
+• Mirrors: Check the rearview and side mirrors first.

 • Over the shoulder: Look over your shoulder before turning or changing lanes.